San José is the country’s capital and largest city in Costa Rica. It draws people from all over the world to experience its wonder and excitement.

 If you’re coming early to grab a bite, don’t miss out on the menu’s fajitas, flautas, or burritos.
 There’s also Aztec soup, ceviche, pizza, burgers, nachos, and tapas to share.

 Whether enjoying San Jose’s nightlife or hearing local music, El Observatorio provides an exciting place to do both.
 Who knows, maybe you’ll stay out all night!

 Address: Quebrada Gonzalez, Carr.
 San Jose Limon KM 2, Heredia Province, Costa Rica

-In the Central Volcanic Mountain Range between the Poas and Irazu volcanoes lies Braulio Carrillo National Park.
+Braulio Carrillo National Park lies between the Central Volcanic Mountain Range between the Poas and Irazu volcanoes.
 It’s one of the largest protected lands in Costa Rica, with a landscape of high mountains and forests, canyons, rivers, and streams.

 From the San Jose highway, you’ll be able to see the beautiful views of the park.
 Bring your walking shoes, as the trails in the park can be challenging, but they are worth it to experience the amazing panoramic views throughout.